auriq/ESSKibanaDataVisualization/README.md

-Esentia stream data into Elasticsearch and view it with Kibana.
+Essentia, data visualization with Kibana.
 =

 This repository is for a sample how essentia stream data into elasticsearch and view it via kibana.